 2. Upgrade to LED lights.
 They cost a bit more, but draw less electricity and last two to three time longer than incandescent.
-They also burn cooler, making them safer.
+Further, they also burn cooler, making them safer.

 3. Net lights are a great alternative to wrapping hedges and bushes in traditional strings.
 Cast the net over the area you’re lighting, and you’re done!

 4. Whether you prefer colored lights or twinkling white, be sure they’re designed for outdoor use.
-Check for an Underwriters Laboratories (UL) marking on the product tag.
+Moreover, check for an Underwriters Laboratories (UL) marking on the product tag.
 UL tests all U.S. electrical products for safety, so you’re good to go if you see their stamp of approval!

 5. Watch the weather.
 If you think hanging holiday lights is unpleasant, doing it amidst New England winter weather is worse!
-Getting the job done before snow and ice hits also prevents slips and falls.
+Keep in mind: Getting the job done before snow and ice hits also prevents slips and falls.

 6. Map things out before installing.
 Measure the area you’re lighting, and make sure you have enough (working!) lights for the space.
 Planning also helps avoid over-lighting, which can make your home look washed out instead of festive and cozy.

 7. Plastic lighting clips ensure that you won’t need to poke holes in your roof or trim, and also allow you to control bulb positioning.
 They come in all shapes and sizes, and can be matched to your bulbs.

 8. Create a traditional look by lining your gutters and eaves, windows, and large trees or bushes with white lights.
 Use symmetry for a clean aesthetic.
 It’s common to focus on the roofline, but don’t forget to balance lighting both high and low.